Salem Maritime National Historical Park Redesignation and Boundary Study Act

 Who Bears the Burden and How

-The National Park Service must conduct the boundary study within 3 years and report to Congress.
+- The National Park Service must conduct the boundary study and submit a report with findings, conclusions, and recommendations to Congress within 3 years of funding.

 Key Provisions